Oliver-RC/DjangoBookings/README.md

   - Brian Macharia - Mentor support.
 A thank you for your guidance throughout the project.
   - Code Institue Slack Community - A great resource and helpful community supported me through the challenges encountered.

-**This project is for educational use only and was created for the Code Institue Portfolio Project 2: JavaScript Essentials**
+**This project is for educational use only and was created for the Code Institue Portfolio Project 4: Full-Stack Toolkit**